Shōchū: Multiply distilled shōchū

-Until the 2006 revision the law referred to this category as kōrui shōchū (焼酎甲類, shōchū kōrui), sometimes abbreviated to "kōshu" (甲焼).
+Until the 2006 revision the law referred to this category as kōrui shōchū (焼酎甲類, shōchū kōrui).
 Kōrui (Class A) in the classification of shōchū simply means classification and does not mean that the quality is superior to that of Otsurui (Class B).

 It is generally distilled from a fermented liquid similar to molasses.
 Repeated distillation forms ethyl alcohol of high purity which is typically odorless and has a taste of little distinction.
 Water is then added, and the precise nature of this water has subtle effects on the taste and palatability of the shōchū.

 Kōrui shōchū is made from sweet potato, potato, and corn.

 It is generally produced in modern large factories.
 Distillers make Kōrui shōchū by weakening the distilled alcohol.

 The specialized distillation equipment, called a patent still lends it to mass production at low cost, so large corporations produce this kind of shōchū in high volume.
 In Japan, it retails in plastic bottles, cans, and paper cup form and is consumed as a cheap alcoholic drink.
 It forms the base of several cocktails and liqueurs such as chūhai and umeshu.

 Single distillation.
 Wooden pot stills are most often used at smaller distilleries.